machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### sonar-fix

-Fixes issues reported by SonarQube (typically from a JSON report), with strict rules around when and how `@SuppressWarnings` may be used.
+Fixes issues reported by SonarQube (typically from a JSON report), with strict rules around if and how `@SuppressWarnings` may be used.

-Use it when you can provide SonarQube access/report data and want targeted, minimal code fixes that match SonarQube guidance.
+Use it when you have a SonarQube report/API available and want targeted code fixes aligned with SonarQube rules.

 ### task